 Why does serotonin reduce?
-Because in our evolution the body wants to conserve energy for menstruation, happy hormones will lead to we jumping around, hence the body’s instinct reaction is to reduce serotonin
+Because with respect to evolution the body wants to conserve energy for menstruation, happy hormones will lead to energetic actions, hence the body’s instinct reaction is to reduce serotonin.

 Indulge in a little self-pampering and bring closer attention to what the body is feeling.
 While you are feeling mood swings, your sense of smell has gone up!
 Notice the changes in your mood and know that hormones are playing a part (than blaming others around you ;))

 Do some deep breathing and meditation to ride the emotional rollercoaster before and during periods.